erlanger/liberl/README.md

 most useful for almost any erlang application.
 Also you may want to include eixx (https://github.com/saleyn/eixx) (see below).

+**liberl** uses newer features of the erlang language (e.g. maps) so Erlang/OTP 17 or later is required (it may work with 15B but I haven't tested).

 ## Purpose
 I wrote this library because I found myself writing boiler-plate code for every application I wrote.
 Code to manage application options, set debug flags, etc.